Balaji-SA/Form-Validator/README.md

 # Form-Validator
-A Boilerplate  javascript code for  fomr validation
+A Boilerplate  javascript code for  form validation